16 Mind-Blowing Facts About the Macy’s Thanksgiving Day Parade

 About 4,000 volunteers work the Macy’s parade every year, and face varying work requirements.
 A typical balloon handler, for example, must weigh at least 120 pounds and be in good health.
 Balloon pilots, who lead the handlers by walking in front of the balloon, must be capable of walking the whole parade route backward without falling or getting lost.
 Macy’s offers pilot training three times a year, but practice is up to the pilot herself.
 “I walked backward in my neighborhood at night,” says Kelly Kramer, a Macy’s employee and balloon pilot.
 If pilots don’t practice, “The next morning you wake up and you almost cannot get out of bed because your calves seize up.”

 The parade is one of America’s biggest creepy clown employers

 While the nation frets over news reports of creepy clowns, Macy’s runs a school or them.
 The parade’s so-called Clown U is led by the Big Apple Circus and trains about 900 volunteer clowns for every year’s parade.
-Here’s why you’re so scared of clowns.
+Be sure not to make any of these common Thanksgiving mistakes this year.

 Gargantuan floats and balloons literally have to squeeze into a box

 Since 1968, the parade’s floats and balloons have been designed at the New Jersey-based Macy’s Parade Studio (which inhabits an old Tootsie Roll factory).
 Because it would be impractical (but awesome) to float the floats over the Hudson River, each massive stage must be folded down into 12-foot-by-8-foot boxes to be transported through the Lincoln Tunnel.
 The floats are built in detachable sections for just this purpose.